 We focus on designing and developing electronic assemblies for unique, low-rate production applications.
 Typical examples include power supplies, sensors, control and display, and diagnostic components.
 We also develop components that are used in prototype applications which are then evaluated for larger production runs.
-Our ISO 9001:2008 engineering processes ensure “Quality Without Compromise.”
+Our ISO 9001:2015 processes ensure “Quality Without Compromise.”

 In addition to developing complex software, we help design the systems on which the software operates.
 Our systems engineering includes system interface definition and development, integration and test of large families of systems, and system architecture and design.
 Our CMMI Level 3 processes ensure a mature approach to systems engineering projects.